smburu/KHRO_DCT/README.md

-This is a Django application called KHRO datacapture tool (DCT) developed for thr Ministry of Health (Kenya).
+This is a Django application called KHRO Data Capture Tool (DCT) developed for thr Ministry of Health (MoH-Kenya).
-The tool has been developed by Dr. Stephen Mburu and validated by Daniel Mbugua, Software Enginees and Django Expert.
+The tool has been developed by Dr. Stephen Mburu assisted by Daniel Mbugua, a Software Engineer and Django Expert.